keshav-pec/NexHire/README.md

 # NexHire — AI Mock Interview Platform

-NexHire is a cutting-edge, AI-powered mock interview platform designed to help candidates practice, prepare, and perfect their interviewing skills.
-By leveraging advanced generative AI models and immersive 3D graphics, NexHire simulates real-world interview scenarios with a lifelike AI interviewer, providing users with objective, actionable feedback to enhance their career readiness.
+NexHire is an AI-powered mock interview platform designed to help candidates practice, prepare, and perfect their interviewing skills.
+By leveraging 3D graphics, NexHire simulates real-world interview scenarios with a lifelike AI interviewer, providing users with objective, actionable feedback to enhance their career readiness.

 ## ✨ Key Features

 - **Immersive 3D AI Interviewer**: Engage with a lifelike 3D avatar that conducts the interview, making the practice session feel incredibly realistic.
 - **Powered by Google Gemini**: Advanced natural language processing capabilities allow the AI to ask relevant questions, follow up dynamically, and evaluate responses objectively.
-- **Comprehensive Analytics & Feedback**: Receive detailed post-interview evaluations and track your progress over time through intuitive charts and learning graphs.
+- **Comprehensive Analytics & Feedback**: Receive detailed post-interview evaluations and track your progress over time through intuitive learning curves.
 - **Secure Authentication & Session Management**: Secure user registration, login, and interview history tracking so you can pick up where you left off.
 - **Responsive & Modern UI**: A sleek, accessible, and fast frontend built with the latest web technologies.